Lapua: History

+In 1929 the anti-communist Lapua Movement was founded and named after the town.
+The Lapua Movement was a powerful force in Lapua.
+They organized large rallies and marches in the town center, drawing huge crowds of supporters.
+Some of the movement's leaders, like Vihtori Kosola and Vilho Annala, were based in Lapua.
+On 30 October 1930, the Lapua March was hosted, where thousands of their paramilitary members marched through Lapua to protest against leftist threats and government policies they opposed.
+The Lapua movement was criminalized in 1932, and would be succeeded by the Patriotic People's Movement.

 Lapua State Cartridge Factory

 Lapua is also home to a large ammunition factory, which commenced operations in 1927 as the State Cartridge Factory.
 This factory was the primary supplier of ammunition to the Finnish Army during the Winter War and World War II.
 An explosion occurred in a warehouse of this factory on 13 April 1976, resulting in the deaths of 40 employees.
 After the explosion, the factory was relocated 6 km away from the town centre and continues production today as Nammo Lapua, part of the Nordic Ammunition Group (Nammo).
 The original site of the factory and the surviving buildings are now an arts centre, a library and a theater.